Mount Arayat: Philippine Revolution

-During the Philippine Revolution, the revolutionaries retreated to Mount Arayat after the failure of the Cry of Nueva Écija in September 1896, when the Spanish launched a counter-attack in San Isidro.
+During the Philippine Revolution, the revolutionaries retreated to Mount Arayat after the failure of the Cry of Nueva Ecija in September 1896, when the Spanish launched a counter-attack in San Isidro.

 In September 1897, Gen. Francisco Macabulos retreated southeast to Mount Arayat along with his men to avoid capture by Spanish authorities in Tarlac, which used to be under the control of his forces.
-Several engagements would occur here afterwards until his surrender on January 15, 1898.
+Several engagements occurred here afterwards until his surrender on January 15, 1898.

 World War II

-On Mount Arayat, the American guerrillero Colonel Thorpe was captured by invading Imperial Japanese forces on December 10, 1942, at the outbreak of the Second World War.
+On Mount Arayat, the American guerilla Colonel Thorpe was captured by Imperial Japanese forces on December 10, 1942, during World War II.

-Mount Arayat would then be used as a hiding place for communist Filipino guerrillas called the Hukbalahap afterwards.
-Nicanor "Bapa" Songco devised a plan to spread information of their escape to Mount Arayat to as a safety measure during the escalating safe war.
+Mount Arayat was then used as a hiding place for communist Filipino guerrillas called the Hukbalahap afterwards.
+Nicanor "Bapa" Songco devised a plan to spread information of their escape to Mount Arayat as a safety measure during the escalating conflict.
 This enabled the survival of their families from Bulacan, Pampanga and Nueva Ecija, who joined their escape.
 When they discovered Japanese soldiers had arrived they fled to Mount Arayat, but just before their ascent, Japanese officers intercepted them.
-Songco surrendered in exchange for everyone else’s safety, and was tortured by having his skin flayed from his arm.
+Songco surrendered in exchange for everyone else's safety, and was tortured by having his skin flayed from his arm.
 He was released by the Japanese and returned to Mount Arayat and his family.